janishutz/arch-dev-vm/README.md

 # Running
+There is a full, written guide available on my [blog](https://blog.janishutz.com/posts/2023/11/easy-ml-linux-vm-setup/).

 First, [download](https://archlinux.org/download/) an ArchLinux ISO (scroll down to mirrors).

 Then, set up a VM using for example VMWare Workstation Player 16